chromium/chromium/docs/android_native_libraries.md

  * For ChromePublic.apk:
    * `JNI_OnLoad()` is the only exported symbol (enforced by a linker script).
    * Native methods registered explicitly during start-up by generated code.
-     * Explicit generation is required because the Android runtime uses the system's `dlsym()`, which doesn't know about Crazy-Linker-opened libraries.
  * For MonochromePublic.apk and TrichromeChrome.aab:
    * `JNI_OnLoad()` and `Java_*` symbols are exported by linker script.
    * No manual JNI registration is done.
 Symbols are resolved lazily by the runtime.